OriKaplan8/requires-rewrite-gui/README.md

+## Note for Users

+This GitHub repository is intended for use by administrators.
+Annotators can only receive the executable (`exe`) file and do not require access to the source code or any other files hosted here.

 ## Getting Started

 This section guides you through setting up and starting the Require-rewrite-context-gui program, designed for annotating 'requires rewrite' and 'enough context' fields.